-Thornton Manor which was the home of William Hesketh Leverhulme who came to the Wirral in 1887 to begin soap manufacture at Port Sunlight Lord Leverhulme and his descendents developed both the Manor and the village providing houses for their family and personal staff.
+Thornton Manor which was the home of William Hesketh Leverhulme who came to the Wirral in 1887 to begin soap manufacture at Port Sunlight Lord Leverhulme and his descendants developed both the Manor and the village providing houses for their family and personal staff.
 The first Lord Leverhulme was very interested in architecture and took a personal interest in the design of the houses in Thornton Hough and Port Sunlight.

 Where better to start your tour of the city’s maritime heritage than the famous and historic Liverpool Waterfront.
 The area is a key part of the UNESCO World Heritage Site designation.
 You'll find museums, galleries and a huge range of venues to eat and drink amid the lofty colonnades of this architectural splendour - the country's largest group of Grade I listed buildings.
 If your passion is boats and ships the Cruise Liner Facility at Princes Dock is a must see when the ships are in port.
 Be sure to check the itinerary so you don’t miss out on the fine liners or the many visiting naval ships that moor here every year.

 Find out more about activities and things to see in Liverpool here!

 Chester is arguably the richest city in Britain for archaeological and architectural treasures preserved to this day from the time of the Roman occupation.
 It is also a vibrant mix of cafes, shops and ancient walls and rows.